“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 Welcome to LA.

 Nicky drives me to the apartment.
 He drives like a maniac.
 His girlfriend squeals and holds onto him.
 I just shut my eyes and hold onto the door handle.
-The Wreck was a pre-1964 gas guzzler – not equipped with seat belts.
+The Wreck is a pre-1964 gas guzzler – not equipped with seat belts.
 Once I open my eyes, the two of them laugh at me.

 “Nah.
 We drive up to Portland all the time.”
 Actually I had driven there only once and swore I’d never do it again.
 Already I was upping my game, just like Bill had said, ‘going all Hollywood.”
 I laugh.